stackunderflow111/testcontainers-gradle-plugin/README.md

             locations("filesystem:src/main/resources/db/migration")
         }
     }
-    // add a custom step (after the previously configured flyway step) to the doFirst block of the "generateJooq" task customStep {
+    // add a custom step (after the previously configured flyway step) customStep {
-        // the action to run. "this" is the "ExecutionContext" object, which containers the task and the container run {
+        // the action to run. "this" is the "ExecutionContext" object, which includes the task and the container run {
-            task as JooqGenerate
             // The jooq plugin doesn't allow modification to the "jooqConfiguration" field, so we have to use reflection val jooqConfigurationField = JooqGenerate::class.java.getDeclaredField("jooqConfiguration")
             jooqConfigurationField.isAccessible = true